 The beginning of the 1980s saw advancements in ATV tech, introducing sleeker tires and adequate suspension.
 Honda was the first during this period to introduce racks, bringing a utilitarian aspect to these off-road vehicles.
 Marketed as a sporty option for crossing inaccessible terrain, the Honda ATC200E became the show pony for how ATVs should look.
 Once other companies began following suit, popularity and sales exploded.

 While these early machines are a great starting point for today’s modern mud monsters, they do have their drawbacks.
 Next time, we’ll look at the safety concerns of three-wheelers and the eventual introduction of the modern quad setup.
 If you are interested in a four-wheeler rental for your Colorado adventure, we can help!
 Estes Park ATV Rentals specializes in offering quad rentals to give normal citizens the chance to explore the great outdoors atop a premium off-roading machine.
 We’ll take care of the gas, transport, and technical details, so you can focus on the adrenalized activities.
+Taking a look back at the history of ATVs and UTVs is really interesting.
 To learn more about our unguided tours, feel free to contact us today!